cite-architecture/codicography/README.md

 A Scala Library, using the [CITE Architecture](http://cite-architecture.org) to generate static web views of text-bearing artifacts (like manuscripts, codices, and inscriptions).

+The generated pages have been tested on Safari, Chrome, and Firefox.

 **Status**: active development (see releases.md)

 ## Running